Welcome from the Dean

 While we carry an ancient practice, we constantly seek new ways to bring music to all those who need it to carry their lives.
 We honor the tradition of the concert hall and stage while forging new frontiers, bringing music to the sick and dying, to the poor, to those whose brains work differently, to the very young and the very old.
 Music, like food and water, is a basic requirement for life that no one should have to live without.
 And today, many go hungry and thirsty, and the need is great.

-As a traditional conservatory nestled within a comprehensive liberal arts college, Ithaca graduates are broadly equipped to be of service to humanity in response to this need—the need for music, of every kind, in every life, every day.
+Combining the best of our conservatory roots with all the innovation a modern liberal arts college has to offer, Ithaca graduates are broadly equipped to be of service to humanity in response to this need—the need for music, of every kind, in every life, every day.
 Understanding what is at stake, our faculty and staff are devoted to that mission.
 Perhaps you, too, feel called by this mission.
 If so, we welcome you to become a part of this exceptional community of devotion, practice, and exploration.

 Dean, School of Music